Ranjaniot/Microwave-oven-project/README.md

 # Embedded System based Microwave-oven-project in picsimlab

-Embedded system based Microwave-oven simulation in PicSimLab The project is designed to develop empowering microwave oven simulation in PICSimLab.
-PICSimLab is a real time emulator of development boards with integrated MPLABX/XC8 IDE compiler .
+The project is designed to develop empowering microwave oven simulation in PICSimLab.
+PICSimLab is a real time emulator of development boards with integrated MPLABX/XC8 IDE compiler and MPLAB X IDE code purpose used .
 PICSimLab have integration with MPLABX for programming the boards microcontrollers.
 As the purpose of PICSimLab is to emulate real hardware it does not have any source code editing support.